- Patient Care

 new approaches to delivering pharmacy care to patients, including the education of health care providers and students

-In the 1960s, the Department of Clinical Pharmacy, in collaboration with the Department of Pharmaceutical Services in the UCSF Medical Center, pioneered the practice of acute care clinical pharmacy, which is now an international standard.
+In the 1960s, the Department of Clinical Pharmacy, in collaboration with the Department of Pharmaceutical Services in UCSF Health, pioneered the practice of acute care clinical pharmacy, which is now an international standard.